Understanding and Resolving WordPress Multisite Issues

 Cons:

-• Technical Issues: One error on the main site or core installation can impact all the sites.
+• Technical Issues: A single error on the leading site or core installation can impact all sites.

 • Plugin Limitations: Not all WordPress plugins are built for Multisite.
 You may run into functionality gaps or need to deactivate plugins that conflict.